Enable Touch Friendly Size Modes in Blazor

 NOTE

-Change size mode for a component at runtime
+Change the size mode for a component at runtime

-You can change the size mode of a control between touch and normal (mouse) mode at runtime by setting .e-bigger CSS class.
+You can dynamically change the size mode for individual components by conditionally applying the .e-bigger CSS class.

 @page "/"